God-Concept in Ancient India

 Before talking about India, lets first take a look at how different civilisations thought of God.

 From the “Sacred Nature” to the “Gods Governing the Nature”

-Around the world, the first concepts of God were of deities governing specific aspects of nature.
+Around the world, the first concepts of God were of deities represented by and governing specific aspects of nature.
 This way of imaging the God still exists in many communities.
-It considers as sacred the objects of the natural world – plants, trees, stones, mountains are seen as manifestations of God and worshipped.
+It considers as sacred the objects of the natural world.
+Plants, trees, stones, mountains are seen as manifestations of God and worshipped.
 The image below has sacred trees (India), trees under which people may place a statue or a stone and worship it as a symbol of God.

 The one God

 The ideas of one God arose in the Middle-East, among Jews, Christians and Muslims.
 Each of them linked it with a specific prophet, and each group claimed that their path to God was the only true one.